-There was a moment…or decade…that we struggled.
+There was a moment or decade that we struggled.
 That was a hard chunk of time because I missed my friend.
-I knew she was struggling but there was nothing I could do.
-Letting her go and us not be a daily part of each other’s lives was the hardest thing ever.
+I knew she was struggling, but there was nothing I could do.
+Letting her go and not be a daily part of each other’s lives was the hardest thing ever.

 Things happened, as you can read in her story.
 Yet, there is so much of her story that had to be left out for a variety of reasons.
-One day, she is going to share it for all to hear and it is going to be used for God’s glory.
+One day, she will share it for all to hear, and it will be used for God’s glory.
 The strength she has exuded has been that of Christ.

-Even in the darkest moments, she knew that she was His daughter.
-A daughter of the King.
-I cannot even properly articulate how proud I am of where she is now compared to where she was 20+ years ago.
-Honestly, or even last year!
+Even in the darkest moments, she knew that she was His daughter—a daughter of the King.
+I cannot adequately articulate how proud I am of where she is now compared to where she was 20+ years ago.
+Or even last year!

 Getting the Call

 When I received the call that something had happened, I did not hesitate.
-I rushed to the hospital and I stood by her side.
-There were moments when I fixed her hair, cleaned her up, and whispered in her ear on things that she would find funny.
+I rushed to the hospital, and I stood by her side.
+There were moments when I fixed her hair, cleaned her up, and whispered in her ear about things that she would find funny.
 I prayed over her.
 With her family, we all prayed.
-We didn’t know if she was going to live or die that day.
+We didn’t know if she would live or die that day.

-Anger ensued as a particular person was there and I made a decision to “use my words” with this human.
+Anger ensued as a particular person was there, and I decided to “use my words” with this human.
 It wasn’t received well, threats were made, and I stood my ground for my friend.
 He was no longer going to hurt her.
-Her family was rallying around her, I was there, where I should have been and we were all going to protect her.
+Her family was rallying around her.
+I was there, where I should have been, and we were all going to protect her.

 That we did.